 The only way they're going to do that is if you show them the incentive of drinking from the beautiful lake that is risk management because then they'll have the incentive to do it.

 Hopefully you will realise that the reward which you love so much cannot survive without risk.
 That way we risk managers will be brought into the decisions up front and be an equal partner in the marriage.
 Other than that, thank you, cheers and we'll enjoy the happy marriage tonight when we have our dinner.
 Thank you.

 We hope you enjoyed this recording.
 If you're interested in attending more risk management and other related courses, check out this year's available workshops in your city:

-To attend the RMIA Conference in Melbourne in November 2019, you can visit this page.
+To attend the RMIA Conference in Sydney in November 2020, you can visit this page.

 Author of 'A Short Guide to Operational Risk', David Tattam is an internationally recognised specialist in all facets of risk management, particularly at the enterprise level.
 His career includes many years working with PwC, as well as two Australian banks.
 His achievements include the creation of the Middle Office (Risk Management Department) for The Industrial Bank of Japan in Australia and the complete implementation of all Australian operations, systems, procedures and controls for Westdeutsche Landesbank (WestLB).